AnnaJ01/data_analytics_class_project_one/README.md

 What we did:

-•	We looked and analyzed the data and realized that different positions had different stats
+•	We started by studying the data and noticed that different types of players had different abilities and playing styles.
+For example, a goalkeeper has different skills than a midfielder or a defender.

 •	Created 4 regression models for 4 different categories: Goalkeeper, Defence, Midfield and Attack